nod5/HighlightJump/README.md

 **Q** I do not like that `R` and `G` override [SumatraPDF shortcuts](https://www.sumatrapdfreader.org/manual.html).
 **A** Easy recall ("R for red") can be worth a small shortcut conflict.
 HighlightJump creates `Ctrl+R` as replacement `reload` shortcut and SumatraPDF already has `Ctrl+G` for `go to`.
 If you disagree then in `HighlightJump.ahk.ini` set `RedGreenRG=0`.
 That makes `Y` red and `U` green.

+**Q** How do I change default highlight color from yellow to something else?
+**A** First, in SumatraPDF advanced settings section `AnnotationDefaults` change `HighlightColor = #ffff60` to a new hex color code.
+Next edit `HighlightJump.ahk` line `vYellow := "ffff60"` to the same new color code.
+Restart HighlightJump and SumatraPDF.

 **Q** How do the quick jump keys work?
 **A** Hold down one of `1 / 2 / 3 / 4` to store the current pagenumber.
 Later tap (short press) that key again to jump to the stored page.
 While on that page tap again to undo the jump.
 Press `5` to show a list of stored pages.
 Use it for temporary jumps.
 Clears when HighlightJump is closed.
 Independent from highlights.
 Similar to [MuPDF Viewer](https://mupdf.com/docs/manual-mupdf-gl.html) numbered bookmarks.